DylanPiercey/auto-sni/README.md

 // Access server on localhost:3002
 ```

+# Location of certificates
+For production you may wish to start backing up or distrubting the certs accross multipule sersers.
+Letsencrypt stores the certificates under `~/letsencrypt`.
+During development you may find you need to refresh the cerificatess.
+In that case you can simply remove the directory.

 # Rate Limits
 Currently LetsEncrypt imposes some rate limits on certificate creation.
 [Click here for the current rate limits.](https://letsencrypt.org/docs/rate-limits/)